Snuff-Movie

-Snuff-Movie is a 2005 gothic horror film by British director Bernard Rose.
+Snuff-Movie is a 2005 Gothic horror film written and directed by British director Bernard Rose.

 Plot

 It stars Jeroen Krabbé as horror filmmaker Boris Arkadin, whose pregnant wife Mary was supposedly brutally murdered by a Manson-like gang of hippy psychopaths during the 1960s.
 An eccentric recluse, Boris makes a comeback when he invites some actors to a large mansion in the English countryside to 'audition' for his new film.
 Unknown to most of them they are being filmed by hidden cameras linked to a snuff website.